CCodingRe/ccmygit/readme.txt

-This is my first Pro!
+This is my first Hello!
+Git is complicate~!